 Hardship withdrawals are subject to income taxes, as well as a 10% early withdrawal penalty if you have not reached age 59 1⁄2.
 If you have sufficient funds in your Account, the hardship amount you request may include an amount to cover tax withholding and early distribution penalties imposed on your withdrawal in addition to the amount needed for the hardship.
-Hardship withdrawals will be subject to the 10% income tax withholding rate unless you elect to not have withholding taken and pay the tax yourself.
+Hardship withdrawals will be subject to the 10% income tax withholding rate unless you elect not to out of the withholding.